Intro to "House Flipping; Calculate your Net Profit"

 Buy, renovate and resale; is it a good investment?

 Renovating for profit, also known as flipping a house, involves buying a property, renovating it and selling it at higher price to make a profit.
 It is an activity that has been highly mediatized lately with TV shows dedicated to the subject, where successful transactions are exposed using simplified math.
 However, flipping houses is a risky activity that can be demanding with time and energy, without necessarily making big returns.
 That's why it is important to calculate its potential profitability before getting oneself in such a project.

 On top of evaluating its net profitability, you always have to take into consideration the opportunity cost.
 A return that turns out to be equivalent to what you would get from the stock market is not necessarily worth it.
-Investing your money in the stock market requires little personal effort, and it frees your time to work on other income potential.
+Investing your money in the stock market requires little personal effort, and it frees your time to work on other potential income.
 To avoid wasting time and money in a low yielding project, the first step is to know all the expenses involved.

 Investment and expenses when flipping a property

 The idea of renovating to cash a profit follows the market principle where you buy a good, improve it and resell it at higher price than its total cost.
 However, a real estate property is not a liquid asset, there is no incoming cash flow before the sale and its purchase requires a high investment.

 The first major disbursement you will need when flipping a property is the cash down on the mortgage balance.
 Banks will rarely finance 100% of the real estate value, but rather 80% to 95%, which signify a first deposit of at least five digits.
 In addition, there are other expenses related to the purchase of a property, such as its inspection, notary fees and the transfer tax and the inspection.

 Only after covering these initial costs will the expenses start on the project renovations.
 There are two types of renovation expenses on the residential property: the cost of repairs and the cost of improvements.